“The good, the bad, hardship, the joy, the tragedy, love, and happiness are all interwoven into one single, indescribable whole that is called life.”

 From 2017-2019, PhD Candidate Kyle Carpenter lent his extraordinary expertise as the blog’s Senior Editor.
 Their combined vision and hard work are responsible for the existing content on the blog.
 Our hope is to build on their legacy of scholarly excellence and personal passion.

-With the incomparable skill and devotion of our newest Managing Editor, Brittany Morgan, we undoubtedly will have success towards that end.
+With the incomparable skill and devotion of our Managing Editor, Brittany Morgan, we undoubtedly will have success towards that end.

 PhD Candidate and Senior Editor